tuScale/vscode-zephyrus/README.md

 This extension contributes the following settings:

-* `zephyrus.zephyr.base.path`: the Zephyr installation path, similar to the `ZEPHYR_BASE` environmental variable [described here](https://docs.zephyrproject.org/2.4.0/application/index.html#important-build-system-variables)
+* `zephyrus.zephyr.base`: the Zephyr installation path, similar to the `ZEPHYR_BASE` environmental variable [described here](https://docs.zephyrproject.org/2.4.0/application/index.html#important-build-system-variables)
 * `zephyrus.zephyr.board`: the Zephyr target board to use.
 If globally set, it's the default board used for building a project or generating a new one.
 If defined locally inside a workspace, it's the board passed to `west` when building that respectful project.

 ## Known Issues